 If consummated, any acquisition or investment would also likely result in the incurrence of indebtedness and contingent liabilities and an increase in interest expense and depreciation, accretion and amortization expenses.
 As a result, our capitalization and results of operations may change significantly following an acquisition.
-A substantial increase in our indebtedness and contingent liabilities could have a material adverse effect on our results of operations, cash flows and financial condition.
+A substantial increase in our indebtedness and contingent liabilities could have a material adverse effect on our financial position, results of operations and cash flows.
 In addition, any anticipated benefits of a material acquisition, such as expected cost savings, may not be fully realized, if at all.